 - Being clear on what the page is about in the title and headings of the web page

 - Adding a clear CTA so the user knows how to proceed with their inquiry

 - Making sure the page loads quickly, so the user doesn’t get bored during loading and click back.

 But for more in-depth analysis on how to improve your customer experience, you need to ask your customers.

 Mopinion offers an easy and unintrusive way to collect feedback.
 The search visitors themselves will give you the most valuable insights into how to improve your customer experience on any given page.
 The data you collect from your search visitors is also great for use as evidence when proposing site changes to your development team.

 Once you have collected feedback, then you can make the changes and then see (using Google Analytics) how the bounce rate has improved, and whether more searcher feedback and sites changes are required.

 Customer experience is a crucial part of SEO, and the only people who can really tell you how to make your site more user friendly are your customers.
 So using Mopinion you can gather feedback from your customers/search visitors on how to improve customer experience, reduce your visitor bounce rate, and improve your search engine ranking!

-This is a blog contribution from Jack Saville, an SEO Specialist at Bynder.
+This is a blog contribution from Jack Saville, an Online Marketer at Bynder.